Frequently Asked Questions

 Send the URL of a news story, press release, or blog posting about your library to email@example.com.
 There is no guarantee that it will be used, but it will be considered for the next issue.
 More news links will be featured Monday through Friday on our website widget, Latest Library Links.

 Who gets AL Direct?

 All current personal members of ALA who have a valid email address in their membership records will receive AL Direct.

 I am an ALA member, but I don’t receive AL Direct.
 How do I sign up?

 Make sure your email address is correct in the ALA membership database.
 Log in to ala.org with your membership number and password.
 Select “update your profile,” and under “Contact Information” add or update your email address.
 Be sure to click “Save and Continue” at the bottom of the page to confirm your changes.

 I am an ALA member, my email address is correct, but I still don’t receive AL Direct.
 What next?

 First, check your junk mail folder to make sure AL Direct is not automatically going there.
 Second, in your email program, whitelist firstname.lastname@example.org as the sender, and informz.net as a domain name.
 Third, contact your local network administrator to see if a spam blocker or content filter has been installed on your institution’s servers.
 Some spam blockers misconstrue AL Direct emails as spam, and content filters sometimes misidentify AL Direct content as inappropriate.
-Inform them that AL Direct is sent twice a week from the domain informz.net.
+Inform them that AL Direct is sent once a week from the domain informz.net.
 If this still doesn’t work, contact AL Direct (include your name and ALA membership number) and a staff member will attempt to identify the problem.